AustinNguyen1/MIS3371-Section10129-Group4/README.md

-# Market Street
+# MarketStreet

-Market Street is a simulated stock trading application that allows users to place and track paper-trading transactions without using real money.
+MarketStreet is a simulated stock trading application that allows users to place and track paper-trading transactions without using real money.

 ## Project Scenario